ADTKD -

 The diagnosis of the ADTKD-MUC1 subtype is more complicated.
 If ADTKD is suspected and no abnormalities were found in the molecular genetic examination of other genes, an additional search for MUC1 mutations should be carried out.

-If you live in a European country and would like to test for ADTKD(-MUC1), we recommend that you contact the European Rare Kidney Disease Reference Network (ERKNet).
+If MUC1 diagnostics are not yet available in your country, we recommend that you contact the European Rare Kidney Disease Reference Network (ERKNet).
 They have an expert group specifically for this disease.

 ADTKD Diagnostic Algorithm